davidroyer/dkroyer/src/_CMS/Content/blog/optimized-async-await-part-2.md

 ### Step 2

-We're creating an ansync function that is responsible for deleting a todo.
+We're creating an an async function that is responsible for deleting a todo.

 ```js
 async function deleteTodo(id) {